mixcore/mix.core/src/instructions/patterns/template-patterns-forms.md

 - **Usage:** Embedded in pages or standalone forms
 - **Features:** Validation, submission handling, data processing

+- **Razor Data Rendering:** When rendering data to a Razor View, always use brackets for standalone values (e.g., `@(Model.Title)`).
+This ensures correct output and prevents encoding issues.

 ---

 ## Creating Form Templates